 - 4.1 The Strategic Risk Register captures the current significant risks and outlines mitigating actions.
-The previous Cabinet last reviewed this in March 2023 prior to the elections in May so this is the first time the new administration will have received this report.
-In line with the current corporate performance and risk management reporting framework it has been previously agreed to update members on a 6 monthly basis. - 4.2 The council also maintains directorate risk registers to help manage those risks that are more service specific to support and manage service delivery.
+Members of the Audit and Standards Committee last reviewed this in March 2023.
+As part of the corporate performance and risk management reporting framework it has been agreed to update members on a 6 monthly basis. - 4.2 Cabinet also have oversight of risk to ensure they have awareness of the strategic risks that could impact on the Council and to review the risk management arrangements in place and the activities that are being undertaken to mitigate those risks.
+They last reviewed the latest Strategic register at their meeting on the 13th September 2023. - 4.3 The council also maintains directorate risk registers to help manage those risks that are more service specific to support and manage service delivery.
 These are reviewed by directors and managers regularly as well as the Senior Leadership Team to help inform any discussions around risks that may need to be escalated to the strategic risk register.
 Risks will be monitored at both a directorate and corporate level and then may move on the scoring matrix or between the different risk registers depending on level of risk or concern at the time.
-However, it is recognised risks are dynamic and can change depending on the latest information and actions taken and therefore are kept under review and mitigation modified accordingly. - 4.3 Project risks are also managed through the council's project management framework with risk registers maintained for high profile projects which are regularly reviewed through project teams and programme boards.
+However, it is recognised risks are dynamic and can change depending on the latest information and actions taken and therefore are kept under review and mitigation modified accordingly. - 4.4 Project risks are also managed through the council's project management framework with risk registers maintained for high profile projects which are regularly reviewed through project teams and programme boards.